 Il too often we take for granted pain-free movement and activity.
-Anyone who has experienced acute toe pain or chronic heel pain knows that pain-free movement is not something to be taken for granted.
+1 that pain-free movement is not something to be taken for granted.
 Foot pain may not be life threatening, but it does have a significant impact on a person's quality of life.